Giorfm/Giorfm/README.md

 # 💫 About Me:
-I work as a Frontend Developer and AI Engineer.
+I currently study Artificial Intelligence.
 My development stack includes Python and JavaScript.

 I am currently focused on Machine Learning and applying it to practical projects.
 My main project is bungkus.in, a platform designed to connect food shops with customers to reduce food waste.